Nicolas-Le-Roux/Image_Analysis_Project/README.md

 # Image_Analysis_Project
-This is the compilation of the work of Nicolas Le Roux, graduate student at ENSTA Bretagne, Brest, France, during his internship at the Royal Military Academy, Brussels, Belgium.
+This is the compilation of the work of Nicolas Le Roux, graduate student of ENSTA Bretagne, Brest, France, during his internship at the Royal Military Academy, Brussels, Belgium.